 - a.
 Driveway width requirement shall be reduced from 24 feet to 16 feet wide for access to rear yard parking with apron of no more than a one (1) foot additional flair at the end of pavement for a total width of 18 feet at the right of way. - b.
-The rear buffer may be reduced from ten feet to five feet when an eight-foot masonry wall, pre-cast panel, or similar is provided. - required buffer area, landscaping shall not be required in the internal landscape islands of the VUA where the minimum required parking is 25 spaces or less. - (iv) Unless shared driveways constructed, each lot shall have only driveway.
-Lots located at the corner of roads classified as collectors or higher may have driveway per road frontage.
+The rear buffer may be reduced from ten feet to five feet when an eight-foot masonry wall, pre-cast panel, or similar is provided. - required buffer area, landscaping shall not be required in the internal landscape islands of the VUA where the minimum required parking is 25 spaces or less. - (iv) Unless shared driveways are constructed, each lot shall have only Lots driveway. located at one the roads corner of classified as collectors or higher may have driveway per road frontage.
 Additional access points above the one permitted may be granted provided the continuous roadway frontage of the property is 500-feet or greater.

-2019 that are not consistent with this Section shall be deemed non-conforming and shall be brought into compliance with this driveway requirement under the following conditions:
+- (v) Existing non-residential and multifamily developments in place on the date of adoption of this Subpart shall be deemed non-conforming and shall be brought into compliance with this requirement under the following conditions: - a.

-- a.
 When a new driveway connection permit is required for the existing development; - b.
 When a Major Renovation is undertaken, as defined in this Subpart; - c.
 When a 25% or greater increase in trip generation attributable to the existing development is documented; or - d.
 If the principal activity on the property with any non-conforming access driveway is discontinued for a consecutive period of 365 days.

-Figure 6 - Conceptual image of parking and building street frontage - generally applies to most Character Areas.
+Figure 6 - Conceptual image of parking and building street frontage - generally applies to most character areas.

-- (i) Single-use residential developments, restaurants, and/or establishments that include the sale and service of beer, wine, or liquor for on-premises consumption, shall provide 100% of required parking. - (ii) Uses not listed in (1) are eligible for а reduction in the parking requirement up to 30% redevelopment project where proof on-street parking or area off-street parking is available within a 400' radius.
-Availability for shared parking credit towards on-site parking requirements may be established by mixed-use operating hours, staggered peak demand or agreement between properties to share parking facilities; or
+- (i) Single-use residential developments, restaurants, and/or establishments that include the sale and service of beer, wine, or liquor for on-premises consumption, shall provide 100% of required parking. - (ii) Uses not listed in (1) are eligible for reduction in the parking requirement 30% up to redevelopment project where proof of on-street parking or area off-street parking is available within a 400' radius.
+Availability for shared parking credit towards on-site parking requirements may be established mixed-use operating hours, staggered peak demand or agreement between properties to share parking facilities; or

 - a.
-Developer may provide 80 % required parking; or - Parking requirements may reduced to 60% of the required parking for facilities that create shared driveways with neighboring properties.
+Developer may provide 80 % of required parking; or - b.
+Parking requirements may be reduced to 60% of the required parking for facilities that create shared driveways with neighboring properties.
 These reductions may be applied to each parcel that participates in the combination and total reduction of the number of driveways.
 A further 5% reduction may be granted for a reduction of 2 or more driveways. - (iii) For parking lots with more than 4 spaces, additional required parking spaces may be reduced by up to spaces, when additional bicycle parking is provided at a 2 for 1 ratio.
-A minimum of 4 spaces is required; parking reduction only applicable to spaces exceeding the minimum required 4 spaces.
+A 4 minimum of spaces is required; parking reduction only applicable to spaces exceeding the minimum required 4 spaces.
 For example, where 9 vehicular parking spaces are required and an 2 bicycle parking spaces are provided above the requirement, then 1 vehicular parking space may be credited, allowing for a total of 8 vehicular parking spaces instead of 9.